ShaanCoding/ShaanCoding/README.md

 # Hi, I'm Shaan

-Hi, I'm Shaan - a first year Computer Science student studying at the University of Technology Sydney.
+Hi, I'm Shaan - a first year Computer Science student studying at the University of New South Wales.
 I like experimenting with new technologies, building small projects and occasionally tinkering with electronics.

 ## Here's a list of things I currently keep myself busy with: